umass-compsci-220/umass-compsci-220.github.io/materials/homework/image-processing-with-hof.md

 # Image Processing with HOF

 - Please download the project [here](https://github.com/umass-compsci-220/public-materials/raw/main/homework/02-image-processing-with-hof.zip).
-- Run `npm install` in the project directory.
+- Run `npm install` in the project directory
 - You may edit any file inside of `./src/`, **DO NOT make any edits to any file inside of `./include/`**
+  - This rule applies to all homework

 ## Overview